EricLarG4/OligoR/README.md

 Refer to the [Wiki of the repository](https://github.com/EricLarG4/OligoR/wiki).

+Demo data files are available in the *demo data* directory of OligoR, including both raw and processed data.

 # Who to ask in case of issue?

 Create an issue of the [issues page](https://github.com/EricLarG4/OligoR/issues) or ask [this guy](mailto:e-deuteron@protonmail.com).